sigmdel/lazmqttc/README.md

 # lazmqttc: Lazarus MQTT Client

-A basic MQTT client written in Free Pascal/Lazarus.
+A basic MQTT client written in Free Pascal/Lazarus that can publish messages to a broker while being subscribed to one or more topics with the same broker.
 It uses the libmosquitto library to communicate with the MQTT broker.

 ![screenshot](images/test_mosquitto.jpg)

 The screen capture shows the message sent to the public `test.moquitto.org` broker and it's reply.
+In this example, the client is subscribed to the same topic used to send the message, which in many cases would not be done.

 ## Requirements